huseyinates/fork-cms-language-tr/README.md

-# urkish Language for Fork CMS
+# Turkish Language for Fork CMS
 > The addresses module lets you add multiple addresses to your website, and show them on a page or widget.
 ## Download:
 - [Download Fork LANG TR.*](https://github.com/huseyinates/fork-cms-language-tr.git)